 Are There Any Other Expenses I Should Know About?

-Getting free boxes doesn’t mean you won’t have to pay anything on packaging.
+Getting free boxes doesn’t mean you won’t have to pay anything for packaging.
 You still need to purchase other supplies like tape and cushioning.
 Check out “Packaging Costs for Selling Online” to learn the full cost.